-Additions during 2022 primarily reflected adjustments to the allowance for credit losses due to increases in our expected credit losses as a result of the Alliance acquisition. - (2) The adjustment in allowance for credit losses reflects provision for current expected credit losses upon the adoption of ASU No. 2016-13 on January 1, 2020. - (3) The write-offs of allowance for credit losses reflect certain receivables related to our Robotics segment that were previously reserved and subsequently deemed to be uncollectible. - (4) The decrease in valuation allowance primarily relates to the valuation allowance release for certain of our U.K. operations. - (5) The increase in valuation allowance relates to current year activity and the related change in unrealizable net deferred tax assets.
+- (1) The additions (reductions) in allowance for credit losses relate to reserves (releases) for expected credit losses during the respective years. - (2) The write-offs of allowance for credit losses reflect certain receivables related to our Robotics segment that were previously reserved and subsequently deemed to be uncollectible. - (3) The decrease in valuation allowance primarily relates to the valuation allowance release for certain of our U.K. operations. - (4) The increase in valuation allowance relates to current year activity, including adjustments to prior year returns, and the related change in unrealized net deferred tax assets. - (5) The addition in valuation allowance relates to the adjustment for a change in assessment on the realizability of our Luxembourg net operating losses from remote to less likely than not.

-See Note 2 for a detailed discussion regarding our accounting policy on accounts receivable and allowance for credit losses as well as the adoption of ASU No. 2016-13.
+See Note 2 for a detailed discussion regarding our accounting policy on accounts receivable and allowance for credit losses.
 See Note 8 for a detailed discussion of the valuation allowance related to our deferred tax assets.